jgphilpott/polysmith/app/things/kitchen/cocktail_plates/README.md

 ## Intro

 These cocktail plates are simple flat plates with a small lip and a slot cut out to hold a wine glass.
-They are provided in a variety of simple shapes, see below.
+The plates are available in a variety of simple shapes, see below.

 ## Promo Video